 I was nostalgic recently to have this tomato and onion dish my Mom and my Aunty Jaya used to make when I was much younger and growing up in India.
-Us kids would have this saucy tomato dish with buttered bread and it tasted like heaven to us back then.
 When we were living in India in the late 70s bread wasn’t widely available where we lived, and when we could buy some it was more of a luxury than a norm, which meant that when we ate bread it was a treat.
-One of the ways we had bread was with this tomato and onion sautéd in butter.
+One of the ways we had bread was with tomatoes and onion sautéd in butter.
+We would have this saucy tomato dish with buttered bread and it tasted like heaven to us back then.

-My nostalgia for this tomato and onion sauté inspired me to make it for one of my twins – Rani and myself one afternoon, and I was happy to see that even today this simple dish tasted as good as I remembered and was liked by my kids as well 👍😊.
+My nostalgia for this tomato and onion sauté with bread inspired me to make it for one of my twins one afternoon, and I was happy to see that even today this simple dish tasted as good as I remembered and was liked by my kids as well 👍😊.

-This delicious tomato and onion dish can be made at any time of year for a feel good compforting snack or lunch time treat.
+This delicious tomato and onion dish can be made at any time of year for a feel good comforting snack or lunch time treat.
 In the winter I find tomatoes to be more on the sour side and these sour juicy tomatoes taste great in this dish.
 But honestly any tomato will taste great especially wonderful sweet summer garden tomatoes.
 Winter, Spring, Summer or Fall, this is one tomato bread combo that will taste great no matter when it is served.
 Here is the recipe.

 Butter Sautéed Tomato and Onions on Toast: